Third woman accuses San Diego mayor of unwanted advances

 McCormack Jackson was the first woman to publicly step forward to accuse Filner of inappropriate advances.

-Calls for his resignation began on July 11, when former San Diego city councilwoman and fellow Democrat Donna Frye joined two attorneys in leveling allegations that at least one woman, who they did not name, had accused the mayor of harassing her.
+Calls for his resignation began on July 11, when former San Diego City Councilwoman and fellow Democrat Donna Frye joined two attorneys in leveling allegations that at least one woman, whom they did not name, had accused the mayor of harassing her.

 Filner responded by acknowledging that he had “failed to fully respect the women who work for me and with me, and that at times I have intimidated them.”